thehyve/glowing-bear-docker/Design.md

 - Further details

 *Deployments of JVM applications*: fetch artefacts (.jar) from Nexus and run.
+If Docker is used to create the artefacts, a separate Docker file is used for that process.

 *SSL certificates*: possibly using Let’s Encrypt or by passing an existing key pair, or locally generated self-signed certificates.